Bhushan1609/Data-Structure-and-Algorithms/README.md

 ## About the Repository

-In this repository, I am tackling Striver's DSA Sheet , a curated collection of problems designed to strengthen foundational skills in algorithms and data structures.
+In this repository,I am tackling Striver's DSA Sheet , a curated collection of problems designed to strengthen foundational skills in algorithms and data structures.

 ## Languages Used